Economic Growth: Solving Poverty in Côte d’Ivoire

 For years, people have known the Republic of Côte d’Ivoire as a bastion of religious and ethnic harmony with one of Africa’s most well-developed economies.
 However, an armed rebellion in 2002 split the nation in two.
 Even though renewed violence has intermittently interrupted peace deals, the country has slowly moved toward a political resolution.
 Côte d’Ivoire has seen its economy continue to flourish in recent years.
 The country has a population of nearly 24 million and remains the world’s largest exporter of cocoa beans, the primary force driving its economy.
-Though poverty in Côte d’Ivoire has improved, the country if far from resolving it.
+Though poverty in Côte d’Ivoire has reduced, the country is far from eliminating it entirely.
 The poverty rate stands at 46.3%, and a quarter of the labor force remains unemployed.
-The biggest challenge for solving poverty in Côte d’Ivoire is how to translate a growing economy into social inclusion and a reduced poverty rate.
+The most significant challenge for solving poverty in Côte d’Ivoire is how to translate a growing economy into social inclusion and a reduced poverty rate.

 Background: Political Unrest